 Search Engine Optimization

-Whenever someone talks about online marketing solutions, most people think Search Engine Optimization.
+Whenever someone talks about online marketing solutions, most people think of search engine optimization (SEO).
 SEO is a proven method of getting traffic to your website.
 While more traffic doesn’t guarantee increased sales, it is certainly a good starting point.

 SEO appears intricate, but its basics are simple, even for a beginner running an SME in Singapore.